teldridge11/logKextClientElCapitan/README.md

 Now that SIP is disabled, you can download logKext from a place of your preference.

+Download:
 http://www.macupdate.com/app/mac/16155/logkext

 <b>STEP 3:</b>

 Many people run into an issue where the keylogger stops logging after a short period of time.
 To fix this, create a new file `logKextKiller.py`.
-(The code for this file is included in this repository.)
+(The code to create the file is included in this repository under `logKextKiller.py`)

 <b>STEP 4:</b>

 In Terminal, run the command `open -e .bash_profile`.
-(The code you need to add to your bash profile is also included in this repository.)
+(The code to create your bash profile is also included in this repository under `.bash_profile`)

 After completing the above steps, logKext should work as explained in the README.

+README:
 https://code.google.com/p/logkext/wiki/ReadMe

 <b>SOURCES:</b>